lolisafe, a small safe worth protecting

 dist-dev directory instead of

 dist directory.
-The service will also automatically serve the files from
+Lolisafe will also automatically serve the files from

-dist-dev directory instead.
-This is to avoid your IDE's Git from unnecessarily rebuilding diff of the modified files.
+This is to ensure that your IDE's Git extension will not unnecessarily rebuild diffs of the modified files.

 Once you feel like your modifications are ready for production usage, you can then run